-The primary focus of the DFP collections is on primates but many other mammals and vertebrates are also represented.
-Specimens range from nearly complete skeletons of subfossils from Madagascar, to skulls, dentitions, and isolated postcranial elements from Egypt, India and Wyoming.
+Although the DFP collections focus primarily on primates, many other mammals and vertebrates are also represented.
+Specimens range from nearly complete skeletons of subfossils from Madagascar to skulls, dentitions, and isolated postcranial elements from Egypt, India, and Wyoming.
 An extensive collection of comparative casts and recent primate skeletons is also included in the DFP collections.

-The DFP employs 3-4 work study students each year to help with all aspects of collection management, curation and research.
-We also welcome volunteers and encourage anyone who is interested to contact us to explore possibilities (contact information below).
+The DFP employs 3-4 work study students each year to help with all aspects of collection management, curation, and research.
+We also welcome volunteers and encourage anyone who is interested to contact us to explore possibilities.
+Our contact information is below.

 Staff Specialist: Catherine Riddle